 The standard of medical facilities is comparable with Australia.
 Main hospitals are located in Copenhagen, Aarhus and the Odense area.
 English is widely spoken.

-There is no reciprocal health care agreement with Denmark.
+There is no reciprocal health care agreement.
 Costs are comparable with or more expensive than private treatment in Australia.
-While emergency hospital treatment is usually free, you'll be responsible for follow-up costs.
+Emergency hospital treatment is usually free but the patient is responsible for follow-up costs.

 Where to get help